 -The Young Center: Serving as allies for unaccompanied migrant children, actively working on their behalf in their best interests and seeking family reunification

--Cayuga Centers: Contact the shelter that is hosting 239 children here in NYC who have been sent here away from their parents are in need of Spanish-speaking foster homes (718-860-1656)
+-Cayuga Centers: Contact the shelter that is hosting 239 children here in NYC who have been sent here away from their parents are in need of Spanish-speaking foster homes (718-860-1656) You do not have to be MAPP certified to fill this need.
+There is a shortened orientation available and you must pass a background check.

 -The Florence Project: Volunteers needed in Arizona for legal aid, interpretation, medical, and admin.